biocore/emp/figures/README.md

 Instructions to generate the figures in "A communal catalogue reveals Earth’s multiscale microbial diversity", Thompson et al., *Nature* (2017).
 This manuscript describes the meta-analysis of EMP 16S Release 1, the first 97 studies subjected to 16S rRNA amplicon sequencing through the [Earth Microbiome Project](http://www.earthmicrobiome.org).

-Code and notebooks for generating these figures are in the top-level directory `code`, as described below.
+Source data (ready-to-plot) for the main figures (and notebooks for isolating the source data from other processed files) are in `figures/figure-data`.

-Input data files for generating the figures below are found in several places:
+Raw and processed data files for generating the figures are found in several places:

-* All data files (except sequences) required to generate the figures below are available from ftp://ftp.microbio.me/emp/release1; full contents are listed in `data/ftp_contents.txt`.
+* All data files (except sequences) required to generate the figures are in `data` and/or available from ftp://ftp.microbio.me/emp/release1.
+FTP directory contents are listed in `data/ftp_contents.txt`.
-* All data files (except sequences) for this manuscript are archived with Zenodo, available from DOI [XXX](http://doi.org/XXX).
+* For archival purposes, sample metadata, observation tables and information (trees and taxonomies), alpha- and beta-diversity results, and observation summaries for trading cards are archived at Zenodo with DOI [XXX](http://doi.org/XXX).
 * Sequences files are available directly from EBI (see below).
 * The mapping file (metadata) for analyses unless otherwise noted is `emp_qiime_mapping_qc_filtered.tsv` in `data/mapping_files`.

-* Select smaller data files (<100 GB) are also stored in `data`.
+Code and notebooks for data processing and figure generation are in the top-level directory `code`, as described below.

 ### 1 Amplicon sequence processing